amritatwal/amritatwal/README.md

 <code>Web design and coding has been a form of art and self-expression since I was a little kid.
 After self-teaching and graduating from the School of Code in 2022, I was able to realise my potential and have reinvented myself as Full-Stack React Developer.
 Besides working on my own personal projects, I am looking to contribute to more open-source projects and eager to collaborate with other developers to accelerate my learning.</code>

 <code>I have a huge interest in explorating the interrelationship between art, design and web development, in addition to help make learning to code more accessible.
-Away from programming most of my time is dedicated to running, reading and screaming obscenities at my football team.</code>
+Away from coding most of my time is dedicated to running, reading and screaming obscenities at my football team.</code>